UCSB Academic Senate

 General Information

 Start with Red Binder I-75: Appointment and Advancement.
 The Red Binder is maintained by Academic Personnel in consultation with the Associate Vice Chancellor for Academic Personnel, and changes are subject to campus review.
 RB I-75 is intended to provide an overview of the policies and procedures governing appointment and advancement by which CAP abides.
-It covers in a concise manner the nature of Senate faculty ranks and steps, normal periods of service within steps, materials required for personnel actions, the nature of the review process, procedural matters, and confidentiality and personnel safeguards.
+It covers in a concise manner the nature of Senate faculty ranks and steps, normal periods of service within steps, materials required for personnel actions, the nature of the review process, criteria for evaluation, procedural matters, and confidentiality and personnel safeguards.
 RB I-36, which discusses accelerations, and RB I-4, which addresses eligibility, case deferrals and mandatory reviews, are also helpful to read.

 The bio-bibliography is the document of record.
 All items discussed in the candidate’s self-assessment, the departmental letter and the dean’s letter should appear in the bio-bibliography.
 CAP can only credit items that are appropriately included in the bio-bibliography.

 CAP relies largely on a department's presentation of a candidate's work and on commentary offered by the dean, as well as the expertise of its members from across the campus.
 For career reviews CAP also depends on the reports of external referees.
 CAP is not permitted to collect or seek information about the candidate’s work from other sources.
-CAP’s primary task is to ensure: (i) that evidence in the file supports the action proposed by the department, (ii) that treatment of faculty across all areas of the campus is equitable, and (iii) that the high academic standards articulated in the Red Binder are maintained.
+CAP’s primary task is to ensure: (i) that evidence in the file supports the action proposed by the department, (ii) that treatment of faculty across all areas of the campus is equitable, and (iii) that the high academic standards articulated in the Red Binder and APM are maintained.

 Information for Departments